Here you can find recordings of past sessions.

 The post-16 subject choices that students make can have a major impact on their course and university options.
 Selective universities such as the University of Cambridge often require applicants to have qualifications in certain subjects, or combinations of subjects, because they prepare students more effectively for degree courses.
-In these talk, we will discuss how to choose appropriate A-Level subjects for selective universities.
+In this talk, we will discuss how to choose appropriate A-Level subjects for selective universities.

 Aimed at: Year 11 (or equivalent) students